volusion/element/content/how-to/interact-with-the-cart.md

 Send your message using `utils.pubSub.publish()` in your block.
 This function takes two arguments:

 1. A topic name, which should be one of the [Cart Events](/references/cart-events).
 The cart block will listen for this topic.
-2. A data value (any type).
-This is the piece of data you will send to the cart.
+2. A data value (any type)—this is the piece of data you will send to the cart.

 Example: